tujoworker/gatsby-plugin-federation/README.md

 ### Importing components

-Because Webpack is using `document` in their Module Federation implementation of loading a remote component, we need to ensure, Gatsby's SSR step gets as fallback instead of actually requesting the remote module, and rendering it on the server.
+Because Webpack is using `document` in their Module Federation implementation of loading a remote component, we need to ensure, Gatsby's SSG step gets as fallback instead of actually requesting the remote module, and rendering it on the server.

 ```jsx
 import { ClientOnly } from 'gatsby-plugin-federation'